jrenaud90/TidalPy/Documentation/structures_x/config/worldpack.md

 World TOMLs and their **companion data files** (PREM-like profiles: `.csv`, `.txt`, `.dat`) are both installed.
 A world's `data_file` reference is resolved by `resolve_data_file` in this order: the world TOML's own directory, the data directory, the packaged `WorldPack_x`, then the working directory.

-### Install (copy-if-absent)
+### Install

 `install_worldpack_x(force=False)` copies each packaged `*.toml` into the data directory, but only when a file of that name is **not already present** there.
 This means:

 - A user's edits (or renamed/added files) in the data directory are never overwritten.
 - A world newly added to the package shows up on the next run (it is absent in the data dir, so it is copied).
 - Passing `force=True` re-copies every packaged world, discarding local edits.

 It returns the data directory path.
 It runs automatically inside `resolve_world_path` and `available_worlds`, so you rarely need to call it directly.

-### Name resolution (data directory first)
+### Name Resolution

 `build_world("<name>")` (equivalently `BaseWorld.build("<name>")`) resolves a bare name through `resolve_world_path(name)`: